zetachang/react.rb/README.md

 [**For complete documentation visit reactrb.org**](http://reactrb.org)

+## Examples

+Refer to [https://github.com/reactive-ruby/react.rb-examples] to see some live examples in action.

 ## Why ?

 + *Single Language:*  Use Ruby everywhere, no JS, markup languages, or JSX